-Fieldwork, including bedrock sampling for TCN analysis (see Appendix A), took place in winter of 2016 and summer 2017.
-Bedrock fabric data was collected using a geological compass.
-We mapped lithological contacts, the orientation of bedding and foliation planes and the geometries of faults using techniques in structural geology.
-Upon mapping, we particularly focused on investigating crosscutting relationships between the structural fabrics, and on completing the inventory of structures at the outcrop scale (Mair et al., 2018).
+pleting the inventory of structures at the outcrop scale (Mair et al., 2018).
 We determined mean values from orientation data using a spherical mean.
 These values were separately determined for the various structure categories that we identified in the field upon mapping (Vollmer, 1995).
-Data visualization and stereo plot generation was done using the Orient 3.4.2 software (Vollmer, 2015).
-A handhold GPS was used to geo-reference the collected data.
-Digital and analogue topographic maps were based on the 2m

-130 digital elevation model (SwissAlti3D, provided by the Federal office of Topopgraphy, swisstopo) for surface outcrops, and on a high-resolution elevation map of the Junfgfraubahnen railway tunnel for subsurface data.
+Data visualization and stereo plot generation were done using the Orient 3.4.2 software (Vollmer, 2015).
+A handheld GPS was used to geo-reference the collected data.
+Digital and analog topographic maps were based on the 2 m digital elevation model (SwissAlti3D, provided by the Federal Office of Topopgraphy, swisstopo) for surface outcrops and on a high-resolution elevation map of the Jungfraubahnen railway tunnel for subsurface data.